variousauthors/dj.maze/NEXTSTEPS.md

 [x] "you win" should be replaced with "player2 wins" in multiplayer [x] add the lumines unit
 [x] implement token input for single player
+[x] prepare gamejolt API
 [ ] Add gamejolt API
-[ ] add the secret victory (achievement) for players who actually WIN vs AI

-[ ] clever music
-[ ] better sprites
+[ ] Don't show the path in multiplayer until then end

-[ ] Deadly game mode, in which you brighten the path you take,
+[x] Deadly game mode, in which you brighten the path you take,
     so that there is an element of urgency.
 A player can't just trace her opponent.
+[ ] Add a menu to use dynamic mode
 [ ] options to setup the controls

+[ ] clever music
+[ ] better sprites
+[ ] add the secret victory (achievement) for players who actually WIN vs AI

 BUG
-[ ] If the player backtracks and then shadows the opponent for the rest of the
+[x] If the player backtracks and then shadows the opponent for the rest of the
     game, they can win.
 This should be impossible: why isn't my AI backtracking?